cybersamurai2410/cybersamurai2410/README.md

 ### Hi there 👋

-I am Aditya Satheesh and I am interested in leveraging data and contributing to open-source projects with applied AI engineering and MLOps.
+I am Aditya Satheesh and I am interested in building and deploying data-driven solutions with applied AI engineering and MLOps.

 <!--
 **cybersamurai2410/cybersamurai2410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.